pixijs/animate-extension/README.md

 * [Node & NPM](http://nodejs.org)
 * [Electron](http://electron.atom.io/) `npm install -g electron-prebuilt`

+## Installation

+If you are trying to install with Adobe Animate CC 2015, you **cannot** install the ZXP with Adobe Extension Manager CC (this not longer is supported in CC 2015).
+There are two ways to install:

+* [Enable syncing](https://www.adobeexchange.com/resources/19) in your Adobe CC desktop application (**recommended**); or
+* Use the [Manage Extension utility](http://blogs.adobe.com/animate/installing-zxp-extensions-using-the-manage-extensions-utility/) to manually install.

 ## Building

 To get setup, please follow the instructions outlined from [Adobe's documentation](https://helpx.adobe.com/flash/using/enabling-support-custom-platforms.html#Building%20a%20Flash%20custom%20platform%20support%20plug-in).
 This will enable you to build the project itself and see the plugin exposed from Adobe Animate CC.